-THIS DATASET HAS BEEN WITHDRAWN and superseded by High-resolution global topographic index values
+THIS DATASET HAS BEEN SUPERSEDED by High-resolution global topographic index values

 All pixels north of 4.57 degrees south were found to be shifted consistently 9.3 km to the west, therefore this dataset has been replaced by a corrected version.